nikhilagarwal1701/Street-Light/README.md

 # Street-Light
-How do Street Light turn ON automatically
+How do Street Light turn ON automatically?